-Although the MDAQMD as we know it today has existed only since July 1, 1993, the agency’s roots date back to the 1950’s.
-The following is a brief history of air quality regulation in the Mojave Desert:
+Although the MDAQMD as we know it today has existed only since July 1, 1993, the agency’s roots date back to the 1950s.

 Because membership in the SoCalAPCD was voluntary, any county could withdraw from the agency at any time.
-To avert this potential dilemma, California’s lawmakers passed legislation creating the South Coast Air Quality Management District (SCAQMD) on February 1, 1977.
+To avert this potential dilemma, California’s lawmakers passed legislation creating the South Coast Air Quality Management District (SCAQMD) on Feb.
+1, 1977.
 Only those areas of San Bernardino County located within the South Coast Air Basin (SoCAB) – including the San Bernardino Valley – were included in SCAQMD’s jurisdiction.
-The SoCalAPCD remained in existence until February 22, 1977, when the SBCAPCD was re-created, with exclusive jurisdiction over the desert portions of San Bernardino County.
+The SoCalAPCD remained in existence until Feb.
+22, 1977, when the SBCAPCD was recreated, with exclusive jurisdiction over the desert portions of San Bernardino County.

 In order to more effectively address the High Desert's unique air quality issues, Assemblyman Paul Woodruff introduced AB 2522 in 1992.
 The bill’s subsequent passage separated the SBCAPCD from the County, effective July 1, 1993.
-Moreover, it allowed for the annexation of contiguous areas, and created an autonomous agency under the local control known as the MDAQMD.
-With the annexation of Riverside County’s Palo Verde Valley in 1994, the District expanded its boundaries beyond San Bernardino County to become the regulatory air agency for more than 400,000 desert residents District-wide.
+Moreover, it allowed for the annexation of contiguous areas, and created an autonomous agency under local control known as the MDAQMD.
+With the annexation of Riverside County’s Palo Verde Valley in 1994, the District expanded its boundaries beyond San Bernardino County to become the regulatory air agency for nearly 600,000 desert residents District-wide.